ige-calcul/.github/profile/README.md

-# .github
+# ige-calcul

-This repository is reserved for the ige-calcul organization's public area.
-Please do not modify it alone.
+Welcome to the ige-calcul group !